lycofron/pysql2neo4j/README.md

 This is another take on the idea of a generic tool to migrate an SQL database to the Neo4j graph database, this time taking advantage of sqlalchemy.

+* WORK IN PROGRESS - DOES NOT WORK YET *

 Description
 -----------